pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 resource hungry application; having it run on a beefy work Macbook Pro is fine, but on my lean personal Macbook Air?
 Not so much.

-The first improvement is just to use podman.
-This is where I did stop, since `podman` ended up being pretty easy to install and use.

-What do we need?
-1. Something that will let us run podman *somewhere*
-2. The remote podman is somehow accessible from my machine

-The most straightforward thing to do seems to be to get a cloud linux vm, install `podman` on it, and then... make it accessible from my machine, but safely.
-As a first step, use ssh tunneling, but if we want to get really fancy, use some sort of authentication and make it publicly available.
+The first improvement is just to use `podman`.
+It removes the need to have a daemon... making this whole project somewhat useless.
+However, to use `podman` on macos requires spinning up a linux vm (which `podman machine` does) because the underlying technology used by containers (cgroups?) is only available on linux.

+OK, so now the problem has changed from running a docker daemon somewhere, to simply having a linux instance with `podman` installed accessible from my machine.
+That seems like a much simpler problem.

 ### Appendix: Using podman on MacOS